JakeGWater/vpifg.com/source/index.rst

 Sponsor
 =======

-Everything here is free to use, but if you would like to support our we very much welcome that.
+Everything here is free to use, but if you would like to support us we very much welcome that.